quantaosun/NAMD-MD/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------

- This repository try to introduce molecular dynamics of protein-ligand complex to more people, especially those beginners, with all open-souuced resouces.
-VMD (https://www.ks.uiuc.edu/), NAMD (https://www.ks.uiuc.edu/) and py3Dmol (https://github.com/avirshup/py3dmol), as well as open babel (https://github.com/openbabel/openbabel) are the main components contained in this protocal.
-The force file package used is charmm as per https://www.charmm.org/charmm/resources/charmm-force-fields/ for protein, small moleucles are paramerized by web server LigPargen (http://zarbi.chem.yale.edu/ligpargen/).
+ This repository tries to introduce molecular dynamics of the protein-ligand complex to more people, especially those beginners, with all open-sourced resources.
+VMD (https://www.ks.uiuc.edu/), NAMD (https://www.ks.uiuc.edu/) and py3Dmol (https://github.com/avirshup/py3dmol), as well as open babel (https://github.com/openbabel/openbabel) are the main components contained in this protocol.
+The force file package used is charmm as per https://www.charmm.org/charmm/resources/charmm-force-fields/ for protein, small molecules are parameterized by web server LigPargen (http://zarbi.chem.yale.edu/ligpargen/).

-This is designed only for learning purpose, anyone with commercial purpose might need to check out by themself if they need a commercial license in relation to some certain package, even these are all "open source".
+This is designed only for learning purposes, anyone with commercial purposes might need to check out by themself if they need a commercial license in relation to some certain package, even if these are all "open source".

 # Usage
-It is assumed you already got anaconda installed on your linux computer, visit https://docs.anaconda.com/# to get one if not installed.
+It is assumed you already got Anaconda installed on your Linux computer, visit https://docs.anaconda.com/# to get one if not installed.
 ```
 git clone https://github.com/quantaosun/NAMD-MD
 ```